-This article is a handout I give to my bankruptcy clients which explain how to handle your student loans.
+You can stop student loan collections and garnishments with bankruptcy.
+Student loan collections will stop for about 4-6 months with Chapter 7 and either 3 or 5 years with Chapter 13.
+This article is a handout I give to my bankruptcy clients which explains how to handle your student loans.
 The idea is to survive the student loans or have them die off and expire.
 Often it is impossible to repay the balance.
 But you can ensure they are unable to collect from you.

 Federal Student Loan wage garnishments

 The Federal government does not have to file a lawsuit to collect for federal student loan debt.
 They have to send notice to the last known address they have for you and send their garnishment to your work or bank.
 This often is a shock to find an unannounced garnishment of your wages or bank account.
-You can stop the garnishment and may get the money refunded by filing bankruptcy.
-Money attached shortly before you file is subject to being recovered as a preferential or fraudulent transfer to the servicer or department of education.
+You can stop the garnishment and may get the money refunded by filing for bankruptcy.
+Garnishments which happened shortly before you filed are subject to being recovered as a preferential or fraudulent transfer to the servicer or department of education.
 The government loans do not have to sue to garnish wages or bank accounts, so they rarely sue unless they wish to attach and sell real estate property.
 Still, a lawsuit with DOE is possible.

 Private student loans have to sue and win to collect.
 Often a good attorney can prevent collections.
 If they have gotten a judgment however their collection can still be stopped by filing bankruptcy.
 The problem is that a Chapter 7 bankruptcy normally only stops the wage garnishment for 4-6 months while the temporary stay court order is in effect.
 The stay order is much stronger than the discharge order which normally does not discharge student loans.
 Because Chapter 13 lasts for five years the private student loans often starve and are paid little or nothing for five years.
 Eventually, they charge off and look for more collectible accounts.